Tryharder782/Tryharder782/README.md

 - 👋 Hi, I’m @Tryharder782
 - 👀 I’m interested in Games, Anime and Food))
-- 🌱 I’m currently learning Databases and connection between DB and website
+- 🌱 I’m currently learning React and Redux
 - 💞️ I’m looking to collaborate on nothing.
 - 📫 How to reach me: DM